Rizz0S/programming-univbasics-nds-nds-to-insight-raw-brackets-lab/README.md

 ```

 Based on this code and its output, we can slowly step toward a model of how to
 get the prices we need to add together.
-As part of our strategy we're still
+As part of our strategy, we're still
 printing out useful "debug" data to the screen.
 In that debug data we see a way
 forward.
 Instead of printing out: